WorldWindEarth/WorldWindEarth.github.io/README.md

 - [Simple Example](simple-example.md)
 - [Simple Demo](simple-demo.md)

+## Application Template
+A template for creating a WorldWindJS web app with Bootstrap and Knockout.
+Check out the [demo](https://worldwindearth.earth/worldwind-web-app).

+The [worldwind-web-app template](https://github.com/WorldWindEarth/worldwind-web-app) lets you quickly build a WorldWind web app using the community supported WorldWindJS library with Bootstrap and KnockoutJS.
+You will build a feature-rich, responsive, customizable web app ready to be deployed to your site.
+This template includes:

+- Initializing WorldWind with 3D globes and/or 2D maps
+- Configuring and managing layers and settings
+- Place name searches and geocoding
+- Creating placemarks (markers)
+- Going to locations
+- Multi-globe support

 ---
 # About
 _[WorldWindEarth](https://github.com/WorldWindEarth), [WorldWindJS](https://github.com/WorldWindEarth/worldwindjs) and the [Explorer](https://github.com/WorldWindEarth/explorer) are personal projects of [Bruce Schubert](https://github.com/emxsys).